BitcoinDesign/Guide/guide/transactions/structure-and-lifecycle.md

 There may be occasions where you are need to sign a transaction with another party — for example in a private key management scheme like [Shared multi-key](/guide/private-key-management/multi-user-schemes/).

 {% include picture.html
-   image = "/assets/images/transactions/placeholder.png"
+   image = "/assets/images/transactions/tx-sign.svg"
-   retina = "/assets/images/transactions/placeholder@2x.png"
-   mobile = "/assets/images/transactions/placeholder.png"
+   mobile = "/assets/images/transactions/tx-sign-mobile.svg"
-   mobileRetina = "/assets/images/transactions/placeholder@2x.png"
-   alt-text = ""
+   alt-text = "..."
    width = 1600
    height = 900
    layout = "full-width"